 Savings or Investment Account

-When thinking about putting money away to cover your funeral costs, there is merit, but this comes with risk and unknown.
+There is merit when considering putting money away to cover your funeral costs, but this comes with risks.

 Passing Away Unexpectedly: No one knows when their health will decline, this may cause your saving efforts to come up short and leave family members in a compromised financial position.